Littleton Voters Could Rule on Recreational Pot Sales

 In a study published on the Silver Stem website, Residents for a Stronger Littleton estimates that Littleton could stand to collect between $935,000 and $1.5 million per year in additional sales tax revenue if retail marijuana sales are approved.

-Under the current state tax structure, no tax revenue would go directly to Littleton Public Schools.
+Under current state tax structure, no tax revenue would go directly to Littleton Public Schools.
 Revenue from an excise tax goes into the Building Excellent Schools Today fund, which subsidizes school construction costs in poor and rural districts.

 Zislis said Littleton should approve the measure in part because the city is missing out on tax revenue being raked in by nearby cities.
 Englewood, Sheridan and Denver all allow recreational sales, while surrounding communities like Centennial and Highlands Ranch do not.